aleccool213/apollo-local-state-talk/README.md

 # Apollo Local State Talk

 - On November 28th, 2019, I spoke at the GraphQL Toronto meetup.
 These are the slides for that presentation.
+- Covers the pros and cons of using it after extensive usage.
+- Also covers a bit where I go into making the worse parts easier to use.

 # Uses MDX Deck + Code Surfer